DaleOrders/AWS-Study-Notes/README.md

 - Instance store volumes are local to EC2 host.
 - Can only be added at launch time.
 Cannot be added later.
-- Any data on instance store data is lost if it gets moved, or resized.
+- Any data on instance store data is lost if it gets moved, or resized (type changed).
 - Highest data performance in all of AWS.
 - You pay for it anyway, it's included in the price.
 - TEMPORARY